synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-tab-group.md

 - Ensure the first tab is the most relevant for the user.
 - Place related tabs next to each other for logical grouping.
 - Avoid overloading each tabs content with too much information; keep it manageable and focused.
-- Avoid using tabs for content that needs to be read in a specific order; use syn-step-group instead.

 ### Styling

 - Bold labels if desired, keeping this decision consistent across the group.
 - Customize to suit user requirements by changing label alignment or deleting the separator between group and content.

-### Tab Panel

-- Use syn-tab-panel optionally when applying the "default" tab group variant.
-- When applying the "container" tab group variant, syn-tab-panel is mandatory.

 ## Accessibility